The Agulhas Plain is a renowned birding destination.

 The Black Oystercatcher Wine Farm itself is home to a number of these bird species.

 Birders found the Red-chested Flufftail close to the Waskraalvlei on the Black Oystercatcher farm.
 The wetland is also home to an increasing number of African Marsh Harriers, believed to be moving back to the area because of the invasive alien clearing work taking place on the Plain.
-Other exciting birds found on the Nuwejaars Wetlands Special Management Area (of which the Black Oystercatcher is a member) and surrounds include the Fynbos Buttonquail, Blue-cheeked Bee-eater, Montagu’s Harrier, African Goshawk, Amur Falcon and Southern Pale Chanting Goshawk.
+Other species that occur on the Nuwejaars Wetlands Special Management Area (of which the Black Oystercatcher is a member) and surrounds include Fynbos Buttonquail, Maccoa Duck, Secretary Bird, Denham’s Bustard, African Grass Owl and Agulhas Long-billed Lark, while more uncommon sighting include Blue-cheeked Bee-eater, Montagu’s Harrier, Amur Falcon and Southern Pale Chanting Goshawk.

-The Agulhas Plains Birding Project has also recorded the Southern Black Korhaan.
+The Agulhas Plains Birding Project has also recorded Southern Black Korhaan.

 These birds used to occur frequently in the area, but had all but disappeared in recent years.
 Currently the NWSMA is undertaking research to better understand the presence of these special birds.